An Introduction to Neural Data Compression: Learned quantization and rate control

 To backpropagate through stochasitic binarization, they used a Straight-through Estimator (STE) \cite{bengio2013straight} and defined the gradient to be that of the identity function,

-Toderici et al. \cite{toderici2016rnn, toderici2017full} trained the neural network model $(f,g)$ to only minimize the distortion loss, relying on constraints on the dimension of the binary $\hatz$ to implicitly control the rate.
+\citeauthor{toderici2016rnn} \cite{toderici2016rnn}\cite{toderici2017full} trained the neural transforms $(f,g)$ to only minimize the distortion loss, relying on constraints on the dimensionality of the binary $\hatz$ to implicitly control the rate.
 After training, a separate autoregressive entropy model (similar to a PixelRNN) is learned on the empirical distribution of $\hatz$ to further reduce the bit-rate \cite{toderici2017full}.

-Li et al. \cite{li2017learning} deterministically binarized $\z$ to $\{0, 1\}$ and used STE for backpropagation, optimizing a surrogate rate-distortion objective.
+\citeauthor{li2017learning} \cite{li2017learning} deterministically binarized $\z$ to $\{0, 1\}$ and used STE for backpropagation, optimizing a surrogate rate-distortion objective.
 For rate control, they introduced a learned masking mechanism to the encoder network to encourage sparsity in $\hatz$, and optimized a surrogate rate loss defined in terms of the soft count of non-zeroed-out elements of $\hatz$.
-After training, they fit a separate PixelCNN-style entropy model to further reduce rate, similar to \cite{toderici2017full}.
+After training, they fit a separate PixelCNN-style entropy model to further reduce rate, similar to \citeauthor{toderici2017full} \cite{toderici2017full}.

-\subsubsection{Soft-to-Hard Vector Quantization}
+\subsection{Soft-to-Hard Vector Quantization}

-Agustsson et al. \cite{agustsson2017soft} proposed to use vector quantization with learned codebook values and introduced associated techniques for differentiable quantization and rate control.
-They considered the typical (hard) quantization operation in VQ (Sec.~\ref{sec:vector-quantization}), mapping $\z$ to its closest codebook vector,
+\citeauthor{agustsson2017soft} \cite{agustsson2017soft} proposed to use vector quantization with learned codebook values and introduced corresponding techniques for differentiable quantization and rate control.
+They considered the $k$-means-style (hard) quantization operation (see Section~\ref{sec:vector-quantization}), mapping $\z$ to its closest codebook vector,

-where $\setC = \{\bc_i | i=1,2,.., M\} $ is a finite set of codebook vectors in $\mathbb{R}^N$ learned alongside the model.
-Agustsson et al. \cite{agustsson2017soft} proposed to approximate hard quantization by a differentiable \textit{soft} quantization, via a linear combination of the codebook vectors weighted by how close they are to $\z$:
+where $\setC = \{\bc_i | i=1,2,.., k\} $ is a finite set of codebook vectors in $\mathbb{R}^n$ learned alongside the model. \citeauthor{agustsson2017soft} \cite{agustsson2017soft} proposed to approximate hard quantization by a differentiable \textit{soft} quantization, via a linear combination of the codebook vectors weighted by how close they are to $\z$: